 This page shows how to use the Excel Vlookup Function when you want an exact match to your lookup value.

-In the following example, the Excel Vlookup function is used to 'look up' the amount of pay owed to each member of a sales team during the last month.
+In this example, the Excel Vlookup function is used to 'look up' the amount of pay owed to each member of a sales team during the previous month.

-As shown below, the employee hourly rates of pay are stored in one spreadsheet, and a list of hours worked during the last month, are stored in a second spreadsheet.
+As shown below, the employee hourly rates of pay are stored in one spreadsheet, and a list of hours worked during the previous month, are stored in a second spreadsheet.

 Sales Team Hours Worked:

 In order to complete the "Sales Team Hours" spreadsheet, so that it shows the pay owed to each sales team member, you first need to 'look up' each persons rate of pay from the "Hourly Pay" spreadsheet.